mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 All ARL weapons suffer DM-1 to attack rolls.
 The
-PDW variant suffers DM-2 to attack rolls made against targets beyond 10 metres.
+PDW variant suffers DM-2 to attack rolls made against targets beyond 10 meters.
 The ARL may use the rifle variant ammunition found in the Specialized Ammunition chapter.